Welcome to our gallery featuring the remarkably eclectic Boulder Residence by Kari Whitman Interiors.

 This bedroom is wrapped in the Favela wallpaper, making for a sharply textural appearance with a sense of playfulness, despite the black and white palette.

-The master bath enjoys a vaulted ceiling with large skylight, filling the greyscale space with natural light.
+The primary bath enjoys a vaulted ceiling with large skylight, filling the greyscale space with natural light.
 A single large window looms above the curved black leather accent chair.

 The bedside table features unique chrome hardware and inner storage, supporting artful pieces like the colored glass lamp.
 The detailed wall textures provide high contrast with the plain white bedding and grey carpet.